nodejs/node/doc/api/events.md

 // Logs "log once" to the console and does not unbind the `once` event logFnWrapper.listener();

-// logs "log once" to the console and removes the listener logFnWrapper();
+// Logs "log once" to the console and removes the listener logFnWrapper();

 emitter.on('log', () => console.log('log persistently'));